 Damen joins World Ocean Council

-Dutch shipbuilder Damen Shipyards Group has become the latest member of the World Ocean Council (WOC).
+Damen Shipyards Group, an international shipyard group based in the Netherlands, has become a member of World Ocean Council (WOC).

-“By focusing on optimizing ship design and working on product innovations, Damen works to reduce environmental impacts of shipping,” the statement said.
+The company stated that it works on optimizing the ship design and product innovations in order to reduce the environmental impacts of the shipping.

 Damen’s designers and developers are investigating possibilities to contribute to a new generation of cleaner ships, and according to the company, it is identifying and developing new ways to address growing ocean challenges.
 Other examples of company’s initiative to reduce shipping environmental impacts include hybrid CNG and LNG tugs and inland shipping vessels, as well as the BlueTec tidal energy project.